-The leadership team includes the Principal Investigator, senior operations team and the lead for each of our research areas.
+The leadership team includes the Principal Investigators, senior operations team and the lead for each of our core research areas.
 The group meets regularly and provides dynamic and strategic leadership for the programme, ensuring integration across activities and the pursuit of transformation.

 FixOurFood Academic DirectorUniversity of York

 Bob is one of the Directors of FixOurFood, Professor of Marketing and N8 Chair in Agrifood at the University of York Management School.
 Since joining York in 2012 he has been Principal Investigator of ‘IKnowFood’ and more recently ‘FixOurFood’ from the Transforming Food Systems Strategic Priorities Fund.
 From April 2019, Bob has been seconded as a policy fellow into the UK Government’s Department for Environment, Food and Rural Affairs (DEFRA) on a new science research programme launched to inform DEFRA policy making: